 The registration and the submission of water quality test results can be submitted electronically via NEA ePortal.
 Step-by-step user guides can be found as follow:

-- Step-by-step User Guide on Lab Test Result Submission [PDF, 313 KB]
+2. Step-by-Step User Guide for AGS Lab Test Result Submission [PDF, 602 KB]